Images Courtesy of Michael Merson

 “If you believe that Christ’s message of good news to the poor is not yet fulfilled, then you need to do something about it,” said Michael Mershon, director of advocacy and communications.

-Sojourners’ president and founder Jim Wallace’s conversion text for Sojourners was Matthew 25:35-40 (NIV):
+Sojourners’ president and founder Jim Wallis’s conversion text for Sojourners was Matthew 25:35-40 (NIV):

 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me … Whatever you did for one of the least of these, brothers and sisters, you did for me.”